tobyw21/bitcask/README.md

 or a store name based dir would be easier to implement

-no buffer pool, it's a lightweight KV store DB so no need.
+no buffer pool (for now), it's a lightweight KV store DB so no need.

 no indexing, no need, search is (almost) linear O(1)